 Ayse EnverComputer Science (BSc)

-Ayse Enver is a first year BSc (Hons) Computer Science student who found her place at City, University of London through Clearing.
+Ayse Enver is a second year BSc (Hons) Computer Science student who found her place at City, University of London through Clearing.

 Did you always know you wanted to go to university?